 Schawlow recalled then of the invention, “We thought it might have some communications and scientific uses, but we had no application in mind.
 If we had, it might have hampered us and not worked out as well.”

-* This and subsequent quotes are from A Life in Physics: Bell Telephone Laboratories and the Laser, MIT and Government Service, California and Research in Astrophysics, by Charles H. Townes.
-An oral history conducted in 1991-1992 by Suzanne B. Riess, Regional Oral History Office, The Bancroft Library, Berkeley, 1994, With a foreword by Arthur L. Schawlow.
+* All quotations are from A Life in Physics: Bell Telephone Laboratories and the Laser, MIT and Government Service, California and Research in Astrophysics, by Charles H. Townes, an oral history conducted in 1991–1992 by Suzanne B. Riess, Regional Oral History Office, the Bancroft Library, Berkeley, 1994, with a foreword by Arthur L. Schawlow.
 Reproduction by permission of the author.